-\inlinesec{Outsourcing model} For ease of presentation, we consider the well studied bounce model with one gateway~\cite{SherryHS12,LanSP16}: both inbound and outbound traffic is redirected from an enterprise gateway to the remote middlebox server for processing, and bounced back to the gateway.
-The extension to the model of two gateways can be easily made by installing one \texttt{etap-cli} (see below) on each gateway.
+\inlsec{Traffic forwarding} For ease of exposition, we consider the bounce model with one gateway~\cite{SherryHS12,LanSP16}: both inbound and outbound traffic is redirected from an enterprise gateway to the remote middlebox for processing and then bounced back.
+The other direct model, where traffic is routed from the source network to the remote middlebox and then directly to the next trusted hop, i.e., the gateway in the destination network~\cite{poddar2018safebricks}, can be trivially supported by installing one \texttt{etap-cli} (see Section~\ref{subsec:architecture}) on each gateway.

-The communication endpoints may transmit data via TLS connection.
-To enable such already encrypted traffic to be processed by the middlebox, the gateway needs to intercept the TLS connection and decrypt the traffic before redirection.
-We follow~\cite{poddar2018safebricks} to handle this issue.
-In particular, the gateway will receive the TLS session keys from the endpoints to perform the interception.
-This process is invisible to the remote middlebox.
+The communication endpoints themselves (e.g., a client in the enterprise network and an external server) may transmit data via a secure connection.
+To enable such already encrypted traffic to be processed by the middlebox, the gateway needs to intercept the secure connection and decrypt the traffic before redirection.
+We follow the common practice~\cite{poddar2018safebricks,naylor2017and,han2017} to handle this issue.
+In particular, the gateway will receive the session keys from the endpoints to perform the interception, unbeknownst to the middlebox.

-For real-time processing, a stable and high-speed connection is typically established between enterprise gateway and the middlebox~\cite{SherryHS12}.
-Dedicated link services have been widely provisioned nowadays, for example AWS Direct Connect~\cite{aws_directconnect}, Azure ExpressRoute~\cite{azure_expressroute}, Google Dedicated Interconnect~\cite{google_dedicatedinterconnect}.
-The outsourced middlebox, while being secured, should also be able to process packet at line rate to benefit from such dedicated link.
+A dedicated high-speed connection will be typically established for traffic redirection~\cite{SherryHS12}.
+Such services have been widely provisioned nowadays, for example AWS Direct Connect~\cite{aws_directconnect}, Azure ExpressRoute~\cite{azure_expressroute}, and Google Dedicated Interconnect~\cite{google_dedicatedinterconnect}.
+The off-site middlebox, while being secured, should also be able to process packet at line rate to benefit from such dedicated links.